 Aloha!
-I’m Ashley, an experienced repeat surrogate navigating the Covid-19 crisis while currently 24 Weeks pregnant.
+I’m Ashley, an experienced repeat pregnant surrogate navigating the COVID-19 crisis while currently 24 weeks into my pregnancy.
 My intended parents (IPs) are a married couple from China awaiting their first child after a decades journey.
 At the beginning our surrogate journey started out tough with low HCG numbers and a worry the first few weeks if this would be a viable pregnancy.
-I was also dealt with a couple SCH’s (Sub-chronic Hematomas), which are common in IVF but can pose a risk to the pregnancy.
+I was also dealt with a couple SCH’s (sub-chronic hematomas), which are common in IVF but can pose a risk to the pregnancy.
 Luckily by the 8th week all issues were resolved and we were confident of a healthy pregnancy!
 Since I am concurrently a surrogate AND a Program Manager at a surrogacy agency, SurrogateFirst, my personal and professional life co-exist.

 How has Covid-19 Impacted Your Lifestyle?